The Cannonball Run poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to All teams commit fully to the race despite police presence and obstacles.
 J.J.
 And Victor pick up the attractive Dr. Nikolas Van Helsing (Pamela Glover) as their 'patient,' solidifying their ambulance con strategy for the duration., moving from reaction to action.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
 Here, J.J.
 And Victor's ambulance breaks down/faces serious mechanical trouble.
 Their lead evaporates.
 The other teams pass them.
-Their perfect con is falling apart and victory seems lost., indicates the protagonist at their lowest point.
+Their perfect con is falling apart and victory seems lost., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 J.J.
 And team make repairs and realize they need to drive flat-out with no more tricks - pure skill and determination.
 They embrace the spirit of the race rather than just the con.
 New resolve to finish strong regardless of outcome., demonstrating the transformation achieved throughout the journey.